-About 10% to 20% of people who have alopecia areata see changes to their nails, which can include red nails (shown here), pits in the nails, ridges that run the length of the nails, or nails that become so rough they feel like sandpaper, or brittle nails that split (B).
+About 10% to 20% of people who have alopecia areata see changes to their nails.
+Tiny dents are the most common.
+You may also see red nails (A), ridges that run the length of the nails, nails that become so rough they feel like sandpaper, or brittle nails that split (B).

 Other signs that you may have alopecia areata include: